 To hands are holding a cream colored bowl filled with sautéed spinach with bacon and mushrooms.

 Looking for more recipe ideas?
 Head on over to my Recipe Index.
-You’ll also find exclusive recipes on my iPhone and iPad app, and in my cookbooks, Nom Nom Paleo: Food for Humans (Andrews McMeel Publishing 2013), Ready or Not!
+You’ll also find exclusive recipes in my cookbooks, Nom Nom Paleo: Food for Humans (Andrews McMeel Publishing 2013), Ready or Not!
 (Andrews McMeel Publishing 2017), and Nom Nom Paleo: Let’s Go!
-(Andrews McMeel Publishing 2021).
+(Andrews McMeel Publishing 2022).

-Sautéed Spinach with Bacon and Mushrooms
+Easy Sautéed Spinach with Bacon

-4.80 from 15 votes
+4.75 from 16 votes

 Prep Time10 minutes